oasci/pitt-biosc1630-2023f/book/index.md

 It will create backups of all decrypted files in the local repository if they exist.
 Then, it will decrypt the `.secret` files to ensure the unencrypted files are consistent.

-To use these hooks, you must run the following command while in the repository to use them.
+You must run the following command while in the repository to use these hooks.

 ```bash
 git config core.hooksPath .githooks